nopnop2002/esp-idf-mqtt-dash/gpio-control/README.md

 - Icon Image:Choose your favorite one
 - Icon Color:Choose your favorite one

+You can clone from GPIO12 button.
-This shows that this app turns on/off GPIO12.
+This shows that this app turns on/off GPIO13.

 ## Add GPIO14 button
 - Name:gpio14